 We operate in many jurisdictions in a highly regulated industry and we could be subject to litigation, government investigation and enforcement actions on a variety of matters in the U.S. or foreign jurisdictions, including, without limitation, intellectual property, regulatory, product liability, environmental, whistleblower, Qui Tam, false claims, privacy, anti-kickback, anti-bribery, securities, commercial, employment, and other claims and legal proceedings which may arise from conducting our business.
 As previously disclosed, in May 2015, we received a subpoena in connection with an investigation by the Enforcement Division of the SEC requesting information related to our grant-making activities and compliance with the FCPA in various countries.
 The SEC also seeks information related to Alexion's recalls of specific lots of Soliris and related securities disclosures.
-In addition, in October 2015, Alexion received a request from the DOJ for the voluntary production of documents and other information pertaining to Alexion's compliance with the FCPA and in December 2016, we received a subpoena from the USAO for the District of Massachusetts requesting documents relating generally to our support of 501(c)(3) organizations that provide financial assistance to Medicare patients, Alexion's provision of free drug to Medicare patients and Alexion's related compliance policies and training materials .
-Further, securities fraud class action litigation has been filed against the Company and individual executive officers, and we could also become subject to legal proceedings and government investigations, and enforcement actions can be expensive and time consuming.
+In addition, in October 2015, Alexion received a request from the DOJ for the voluntary production of documents and other information pertaining to Alexion's compliance with the FCPA and in December 2016, we received a subpoena from the USAO for the District of Massachusetts requesting documents relating generally to our support of 501(c)(3) organizations that provide financial assistance to Medicare patients, Alexion's provision of free drug to Medicare patients and Alexion's related compliance policies and training materials.
+Further, securities fraud class action litigation has been filed against the Company and individual executive officers, and we could also become subject to legal proceedings and government investigations relating to matters addressed in the Audit Committee Investigation.
+Legal proceedings, government investigations, including the SEC and DOJ investigations, and enforcement actions can be expensive and time consuming.
 An adverse outcome could result in significant damages awards, fines, penalties, exclusion from the federal healthcare programs, healthcare debarment, injunctive relief, product recalls, reputational damage and modifications of our business practices, which could have a material adverse effect on our business and results of operations.